-The Portland cement concrete should conform to the requirements of the 2014 TxDOT Standard Specifications, Item 360 - Concrete Pavement, for a Hydraulic Cement Concrete Class P. Liquid membrane-forming curing compound should be applied as soon as practical after broom finishing the concrete surface and should conform to Section 2.4, Curing Materials.
+The Portland cement concrete should be in accordance with Class P concrete of the 2024 TxDOT Standard Specifications for Construction and Maintenance of Highways, Streets and Bridges, Item 421, Hydraulic Cement Concrete.
+Requirements include concrete designed to meet a minimum average compressive strength of 3,200 psi at 7-days or a minimum average compressive strength of 4,000 psi at 28-days in accordance with TxDOT standard laboratory test procedure Tex-448-A or Tex-418-A. Liquid membrane-forming curing compound should be applied as soon as practical after broom finishing the concrete surface.
 The curing compound will help reduce the loss of water from the concrete.
 The reduction in the rapid loss in water will help reduce shrinkage cracking of the concrete.